 Prof O'Connell and her team have been working with the broiler chicken industry for a number of years to design ‘bespoke’ housing environments.
 The project Understanding the Benefits of Appropriate Environmental Enrichment for Broiler Chickens, funded by industry and government initiatives, has included fully understanding the benefits of having access to natural light through windows, developing optimum perch designs, and also investigating novel forms of environmental enrichment such as dustbaths.
 The approach taken by the team generally involves firstly understanding what really matters to the birds through behavioural observations and preference tests, and then determining how best to cater for this in a commercial environment.
 The research has shown clear animal-welfare benefits associated with providing the right type of environmental enrichment, and findings are being applied on commercial farms.
 The team continues to work on the next generation of environmental enrichments and also to develop new methods of measuring positive emotions in the birds.

 The Supporting MuMS study is led by Dr Michelle McKinley in the Centre for Public Health at Queen's.
-Funded by the NIHR Public Health Research Programme, this study has developed a library of text-messages designed to support weight management in women who have had a baby in the last two years and is testing the acceptability and feasibility of this approach with 100 women in a pilot randomised-controlled trial.
+Funded by the NIHR Public Health Research Programme, this study has developed a library of text-messages designed to support healthier lifestyles for women who have had a baby in the last two years and is testing the acceptability and feasibility of this approach with 100 women in a pilot randomised-controlled trial.

-Many women find it difficult to manage their weight and prevent weight gain during the childbearing years.
+Many women find it difficult to manage their diet, nutrition, health and weight during the childbearing years.
 This is not surprising as life changes radically for women when a baby arrives.
-Interventions at this life stage need to be sensitive about this and less intensive weight-management interventions that can be delivered any time, any place may be a good way to support post-partum women.
+Interventions at this life stage need to be sensitive about this and less intensive interventions, that can be delivered any time, any place, may be a good way to support post-partum women.

-To this end, employing mobile technologies to change diet, activity and weight-related behaviours presents a promising and expanding area of behavioural research but one that has not been explored extensively in postpartum women.
+To this end, employing mobile technologies to influence nutrition, diet, activity and weight-related behaviours presents a promising and expanding area of behavioural research but one that has not been explored extensively in postpartum women.

 A text-message intervention has been chosen for this population because it has the advantage of unlimited reach, flexible scheduling and individual tailoring of content.
 The messages have been developed with the help of post-partum women and are being tested in a 12-month randomised controlled pilot study.